This post may contain affiliate links. Please read my disclosure policy.

 This gluten-free blueberry pie is the perfect dessert for summertime.
-For starters, blueberries are so easy to bake with since you don’t have to peel, slice, or pit them and then pies are one of the most beloved desserts around.
+For starters, blueberries are so easy to bake with since you don’t have to peel, slice, or pit them, and pies are one of the most beloved desserts around.
+Be sure to try my Gluten-Free Blueberry Coffee Cake for another delicious blueberry recipe.

 - Gluten-free pie crust x 2